-If you are absent due to illness you should contact your Key Admin Contact as a matter of urgency, giving the name of your DofS and an indication of how long you expect to be away from the University.
+If you are absent due to illness you should contact your DofS and provide an indication of how long you expect to be away from the University.
 If you are absent for more than 7 days continuously, you are required to obtain a certificate from your doctor, which should be submitted to your DofS and a copy retained in your Progress File.

 Similarly, you should inform your DofS if you intend to take a holiday or leave.
-As a guide, research students are normally not expected to take more than eight weeks leave each year (the leave year starts on 1st October each year) including statutory holidays and the period when the University is closed over Christmas & New Year.
+As a guide, research students are normally not expected to take more than eight weeks leave each including statutory holidays and the period when the University is closed over Christmas & New Year.
 You are expected to schedule leave so that it does not conflict with your research.
-You must complete the Research Student Attendance and Engagement Record and submit it to your Director of Studies before you plan to take a holiday or a period of fieldwork.
-This Record can be downloaded from the Research Student Registry's A-Z Document Library.
+You must complete the Research Student Attendance and Engagement Record and submit it to your DofS before you plan to take a holiday or a period of fieldwork.